Best Real Estate Crowdfunding Platforms 2020

-Crowdfunding has changed the way money is raised forever.
+The way we raise money will never be the same thanks to crowdfunding.
 In 2015 alone, over $34 Billion was raised worldwide through crowdfunding efforts.
 Think of thousands or tens of thousands of people all over the world kicking in money towards a project or an investment.
 The possibilities are truly endless!

 What Is An Accredited Investor

 A lot of the private real estate investments are reserved for accredited investors only.
 A number of these new crowdfunded real estate investments are too.
-No, this isn’t some exclusive club that you missed the invite to.
+No, this isn’t some exclusive club that you didn’t get the the invite to.
 This is a federal regulation.